x Glenohumeral Arthritis JB (3).docx

 Of note, septic arthritis may hurt even without motion, but symptoms are worsened with activity.

 Imaging of the glenohumeral joint starts with radiographs taken at three views: AP, lateral and scapular (also known as a “Y”) view.
-Findings on these radiographs often lead to the etiology of the arthritis (
+Findings on these radiographs often lead to the etiology of the arthritis (Figure 5).

-Figure 7: Osteoarthritis of the shoulder is shown, with bony sclerosis, osteophyte formation and superior migration of the humeral head.
-(C ourtesy
+Figure 5: Osteoarthritis of the shoulder is shown, with bony sclerosis, osteophyte formation and superior migration of the humeral head.
+(Case courtesy of Radiopedia case 43425.

 Advanced imaging such as CT and MRI are indicated for pre-operative planning as they provide the surgeon with enhanced imaging of glenoid morphology and rotator cuff pathology.